celo-org/docs/blog/2023-05-10-build-a-celo-nft-explorer-with-flutter-celo-composer/build-a-celo-nft-explorer-with-flutter-celo-composer.md

 I assume that anyone going through this tutorial already understands and uses Flutter, so I will skip the setup involved in getting Flutter to work on your development computer.
 That means I assume you already have VS Code/Android Studio together with Android SDK and Flutter setup on your PC.

-- If you are entirely new to Flutter, here [https://docs.flutter.dev/get-started/install](https://docs.flutter.dev/get-started/install) is a good tutorial you can learn from.
+- If you are entirely new to Flutter, [Flutter get started](https://docs.flutter.dev/get-started/install) is a good tutorial you can learn from.

 To get started, you can clone this repository [flutter-celo-nft](https://github.com/Mujhtech/flutter-celo-nft/)  or make use of Celo Composer.

 Celo Composer is a set of tools and starter templates that makes it easy for you to start your Celo-based web3 projects.

-You can check out Celo Composer here [https://github.com/celo-org/celo-composer/tree/main/packages/flutter-app](https://github.com/celo-org/celo-composer/tree/main/packages/flutter-app).
+You can check out [Celo Composer](https://github.com/celo-org/celo-composer/tree/main/packages/flutter-app).

 ### Using Celo Composer

-To start our Flutter App Project, we will use the Celo Composer CLI; the CLI makes it easy for us to select the options that we want when bootstrapping our dApp.
+To start our Flutter App Project, we will use the Celo Composer CLI.
+The CLI makes it easy for us to select the options that we want when bootstrapping our dApp.
 In other to do that you need to have Node set up on your PC and you can visit Node to get started.
 Run this on your terminal after setup Node.

 ```bash